 3. The start of your letter

 After you analyzed the vacancy and company, and made it clear to yourself how you match with the vacancy, you can start to write your letter of application.
-First, write down your own contact details, followed by the contact details of the company, the date at which you sent the letter to the company and the subject of the letter:
+First, write down the location and the date at which you sent the letter to the company and the subject of the letter:

 Location and date

-Subject: Application letter for (add the function title)
+Subject: Application letter for (add the function title or vacancy number)

 Dear Mr./Ms. Last Name,